Japanese escort ship Nōmi: 1945

-On February 4, 1945, she escorted s fleet and left Saigon, and on the 5th, she was transferred to the 1st Escort Flotilla under the control of the 1st Escort Fleet.
+On February 4, 1945, she escorted S-fleet and left Saigon, and on the 5th, she was transferred to the 1st Escort Flotilla under the control of the 1st Escort Fleet.
 She arrived in Singapore on the 6th.
 She left Singapore on the 11th, escorting her 88F-fleet (2 ships).
 Along the way, she goes through Quinone Bay and Tourane, and the fleet calls at Hong Kong on the 24th to repair Nōmi.
-On the 26th, Noumi's repairs were completed and the fleet departed from Hong Kong.
-Arrived at Moji on March 8.
+On the 26th, Nōmi's repairs were completed and the fleet departed from Hong Kong and arrived at Moji on March 8.
 She made a round trip to Kure on the same day and carried out repairs and maintenance, including weapons replacement, at the Kure Naval Arsenal.
 In the description of "The 1st Escort Flotilla (Kaibokan Noumi) War Diary", the Type 94 Depth Charge Projector was removed during the repair in Kure to make it a Type 3 Depth Charge Projector, and the underwater probe was tentatively called the Type 3 Depth Charge Projector.
 It is said that it was replaced with Kai II and equipped with No. 1 radio wave detector type 3 Kaiichi.

 It was designated as the flagship of the 1st Escort Flotilla on March 20, under repair in Kure, and was boarded by Captain Akira Ikeda, Commander of the Sea Defense Corps.
-She was repaired on April 2nd and she was docked.
+She was repaired on April 2 and she was docked.
 She maintained and commissioned until the 8th, and on the 9th she was circulated to Moji.
 On the 11th, the escort group (Nōmi, Miyake, No. 31 Kaibokan) escorted the Moshi-02 fleet (special transport ship Toyama Maru, 3,943 tons, about 400 passengers) and departed from Moji.
-On the afternoon of the 13th, the Moshi-02 fleet unit arrived at the harbor on Jeju Island Hiyoshima, and three escorts (Nōmi, Umi 31, Miyake) were to take turns patrol.
+On the afternoon of the 13th, the Moshi-02 fleet unit arrived at the harbor on Jeju Island, and three escorts (Nōmi, Umi 31, Miyake) were to take turns on patrol.
 Before dawn on the 14th, the torpedo attack of USS Tirante that invaded the harbor caused a large explosion and sank the Toyama Maru.
 Nōmi pursued Tirante, but one of the two torpedoes fired by Tirante hit directly under Nōmi's bridge.
 Nōmi's ammunition detonated due to the explosion, and her hull was cut off and sank.
 About 130 crew members, including Colonel Ei Ikeda, commander of the 1st Escort Flotilla, and Major Saburo Agen, the captain of the Escort Corps, were killed in action.
 Tirante fired her last torpedo at her chased No. 31 Kaibokan.
 The torpedo she hit did not explode, but the impact triggered a depth charge on the No. 31 Kaibokan, which capsized and sank (39 killed in action).
 The only surviving Miyake, along with her supportive Kaibokan Aguni and No. 39 Kaibokan, carried out an anti-submarine sweep, but failed to capture Tirante.

 On May 25, Nōmi was removed from the Imperial Japanese Navy.